 Simple turn this setting on, flip the screen and press the shutter button.
 The camera will start shooting after three seconds.

-You can select the exposure mode for movie shooting here.
+You can set the shooting mode for movie recording.

 You can select the exposure mode for slow-motion/quick-motion shooting.
 You can change the setting and playback speed for slow-motion/quick-motion shooting with S&Q Settings later.